gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-10-29-temporary-title.md

 </code></pre>

-This time, our tree representation doesn't reflect **the way Git defines branches**.
+This time, our tree representation didn't reflect **the way Git defines branches**.
 While our tree model suggests that a branch starts at the branch base, `git log` displays all the commits from the top of the branch down to the initial commit.
 ![Comparison of the branches representations according to `git log` and our tree model.](../../../../../images/gardening_with_git/log-test-failure.png)

 Let's acknowledge that fact and draw our entire repository using that branch definition.
 That new repository representation doesn't look much like a tree anymore, but it matches closely the `git log` **behaviour**, and would allow us to predict the command outcome accurately.